badgineer/MP2-ESC/README.md

 * MESC Firmware on the MP2 -- getting started with STM32CubeIDE [[LINK](docs/FIRMWARE_INTRO.md)]
 * Some (bad) examples of connecting the MP2 to a motor [[LINK](docs/QS165_MP2_WIRING.md)]

+## Change Log / Known Problems

+### V0.4 Wish list (V0.3 known problems).
+* remove vbat solder jumpers. for 150v the board requires a different BOM anyway.
+* make overlimit opamp output LPF better suited to an additional LPF on the pill and reducing pin noise. (cap -> 10uF, move it near pin, decrease R value)
+* make power switch footprint more accessible. (bigger, better location)
+* move the protective R pair near vbat ("before" the switch)
+* increase margins for Vbat and Phase copper areas to reduce short / arc risk
+* replace the 4pin JST with a 6pin one and route the last 2 unrouted useful pill pins to the 2 extra JST pins. (requires quite some PCB redesign)
+* standardize JST pin layout (GND and Vaux are all over the place.)
+* add a power led on 5v rail

+### V0.3 change log
+* reduced shunt value to 0.5mR (from 1mR) for lower heat generation
+* increased opamp gain to ~22 (from 10) for compensating lower shunt value
+* added solder jumpers for configuring power stage vsense
+* faster/better bootstrap diodes for better behavior and lower Qrr loss/heat
+* many other tiny changes / improvements

 ## FAQ

 * **What’s with the many solder jumpers?**
 We made a few things hardware configurable.
 1) Vsense and Overvoltage Protection optimized for 80 / 100 / 150V power stage, Voltage for peripherals can be set to 5 or 3.3V, Motor Temp vs Brake signal compromise, and of course, changing the wiring to acommodate the bluepill or blackpill pinouts (which vary slightly)

 * **Why do the electrolytic caps have surface pads instead of through hole?**
-Through hole pads imply a lead through the hole, sticking out on the other side, and preventing the FETs from sitting flush against the PCB.
+Through hole pads imply a lead through the hole, sticking out on the other side.
+This would prevent the FETs from sitting flush against the PCB.

 * **What is the empty footprint for D8?**
 Its a footprint for a TVS diode as replacement for D7.
 You would want to solder a TVS there if you use a different voltage than 20s and D7 is inappropriate.
 Of course you can populate D7 with a different TVS during fabrication, but D8 pads are easy to hand-solder after the fact.